Versalis: History

 In 1987 Raul Gardini, an agri-business tycoon, took over Montedison, at that time the eight largest chemical company in the world.
 Gardini wanted to reorganize and integrate the company into his sugar and fertilizer empire, but the debt burden he incurred during the takeover rapidly brought Montedison on the threshold of bankruptcy, forcing Gardini to seek state aid.
 In 1988 a new joint-venture was formed with Eni, called Enimont, in which both companies had 40 per cent of the shares, while 20 per cent was sold on the market.
 In 1990 Eni bought all Montedison's shares in Enimont, and Montedison withdrew from the chemical sector to pursue a role as an energy company.

 In the 1990s Eni, under a heavy debt burden, and plagued with structural problems like a too large number of scattered plants (a legacy of the failed industrialization plans for Southern Italy), with less than optimal size and fixed costs higher than that of its main competitors, was forced to undertook a deep restructuring of Enichem, with enormous economic and social costs: many plants were closed and employment was drastically cut, from 32,963 employees in 1992 to 13,908 in 1999.
 All non-core assets (like fertilizers and detergents) were sold, mostly to foreign multinationals.

 In 2003 Enichem separated its chemical and environmental remediation operations into two new companies, called Polimeri Europa and Syndial (the latter becoming EniRewind in 2019).
-Finally, Polimeri Europa changed its name in Versalis in 2012.
+Finally, Polimeri Europa changed its name to Versalis in 2012.

 Governance

-As of 2021, the chairman is Marco Petracchini and the CEO is Adriano Alfani.
+As of 2021, the CEO is Adriano Alfani, while Marcello Poidomani has been chairman since September 2024.